 When the raw output of the image sensor, which is linear, is converted to image file pixels for a standard color space, the approximate inverse of the above operation is applied.

-pixel level = (RAW pixel level)gamma_camera ~= exposuregamma_camera
+pixel level = (RAW pixel level)gamma_encoding ~= exposuregamma_encoding

-The total system gamma is gamma_display * gamma_camera.
-Standard values of display gamma are 1.8 for older color spaces used in the Macintosh and 2.2 for color spaces used in Windows, such as sRGB (the default) and Adobe RGB (1998).
+The total system contrast is gamma_display × gamma_encoding.
+Standard values of display gamma are 1.8 for older color spaces used in the Macintosh and 2.2 for color spaces used in Windows and the internet, such as sRGB (the default) and Adobe RGB (1998).

 |The three curves on the right, produced by Stepchart for the Canon EOS-10D, show how Gamma varies with RAW converter settings.In characteristic curves for film and paper, which use logarithmic scales (e.g., density (–log10(absorbed light) vs. log10(exposure)), gamma is the average slope of the transfer curve (excluding the “toe” and “shoulder” regions near the ends of the curve), i.e.,